stephan-klein/supersonic/docs/tooling/cli/connect-screen/index.md

 The Documentation screen provides quick links to our documentation (that's where you're now!), including API reference, guides and tutorials.

-## Cloud Settings
+## Cloud

-The Cloud Settings screen will let you deploy your app to the AppGyver Cloud.
+The Cloud screen will let you deploy your app to the AppGyver Cloud.
 After you have deployed your app, you will have access to [Supersonic Data][data-guide], [Build Settings][build-settings-guide] to create standalone builds, QR code sharing and more.

 Clicking the *Deploy to Cloud* button will deploy your app to the cloud, and create a new file at `config/cloud.json`.
 Read more in the [Deploying to Cloud][deploying-to-cloud-guide] guide.